Home | Bibliography | Site Search | Site Map

 "What are the most important things in life?"
 "Why are we born?"
 "What is the meaning of suffering?"
 "What lies beyond death?"
 (Glynn, A Song for Nagasaki (1988), xi)

-Clearly these questions are not asked as if man by himself could necessarily answer them.
+Clearly these questions are not asked as if man by himself -- i.e. by the natural light of reason alone -- could necessarily answer them.
 The author says these are simple catechism "questions posed rather naïvely", but they don't seem naïve to me.
 What are their equivalents to the questions I have asked?
-The "most important things" is the question of ethics (What is the good for man?
-How should we live our life?) which is related to the question of "why we are born", and here philosophy and religion will be in agreement, if, that is, the answer is that we are born "to love and serve God, where 'God' of course doesn't mean an arbitrary and monstrous will, but rather everything true and good".
-As to "the meaning of suffering" this seems to be the question of whether there is divine providence (of whether there is an aim or plan and why there is evil), and "what lies beyond death" seems equivalent to Is there an afterlife?
+The "most important things" may be the question of ethics (What is the good for man?
+How should we live our life?)
+The questions "why we are born" and "the meaning of suffering" seem to be the question of whether there is divine providence (of whether there is an aim or plan and of why there is evil), and "what lies beyond death" is equivalent to Is there an afterlife?

 "Why does God exist?"

 That is, why does the concept 'God' exist?
 "Why is there anything?", we ask, "to what end?"
 And the tautological (i.e. "by definition") answer is God.
 But if the word 'God' is somehow (I don't know how) a name, then it certainly is not the name of anything comprehensible to man.
-A strange, singular tool.
-But why shouldn't a concept exist for just this purpose, to be an answer to the eternal questions without answers?
+In philosophy's eyes: a strange, singular tool.
+But why wouldn't a concept exist for just this purpose, to be an answer to the eternal questions without answers?
 God is no longer used as a "working hypothesis" in physics (Bonhoeffer), but metaphysics is not speculation about the unknown but about the unknowable.
-But do we ourselves, or does the nature of existence itself, make it unknowable?
-That is the question.
+(But do we ourselves, or does the nature of existence itself, make it unknowable?
+That is the question.)

 "God is the absolute point of reference, the Origin."
-Of course that is nonsense, but it does suggest what man is groping his way towards (Acts 17.27).
+Wittgenstein would have said that is nonsense, but that it suggests what man is groping his way towards (Acts 17.27).

 General Discussion